Tutorial: Using an Amazon S3 trigger to invoke a Lambda function - AWS Lambda

 4. Choose Open, then choose Upload.

-To verify correct operation using CloudWatch Logs
+To verify the function invocation using CloudWatch Logs

 1. Open the CloudWatch console.